agnwinds/python/docs/sphinx/source/running_sirocco.rst

   which will allow one to set all of the detailed spectral parameters anew.

 -v n
-  Changes the amount of information printed to the screen by Sirocco during a run.
+  Changes the amount of information printed to the screen by SIROCCO during a run.
   The default is 4.
 Larger numbers increase this.
 Smaller numbers decrease it.
   The log files are not affected.

 --rseed
-  Causes Sirocco to use a random number seed that is time-based, rather than fixed.
+  Causes SIROCCO to use a random number seed that is time-based, rather than fixed.
   In most cases, a fixed seed is preferred so that problems can be replicated, but if is repeating the same calculation multiple times, then one may want a random seed.